hackclub/hackclub/workshops/online-pong/README.md

 Next, we should show the movement of the pong ball on the canvas.
 It doesn't actually move yet - simulating its movement is the next part - but we can still draw it with some more code at the end of the `draw` function.

-Again, the `state.pongY` actually represents how far away from player 1 the pong ball is, so that means that player 1 has to flip/invert pongY to get the correct coordinate (because canvas coordinates start at the top left, but the player's racket is at the bottom of the canvas)
+Again, the `state.pongY` actually represents how far away from player 1 the pong ball is, so that means that player 1 has to flip/invert pongY to get the correct coordinate (because canvas coordinates start at the top left, but the player's racket is at the bottom of the canvas).
+Add this to the bottom of the draw function:

 ```javascript
 // Draw the pong ball